Emil Popov: Season 5

 In season finale, Popov freed Erol Metin, cancelled the police car and sent him in Ivo's group undercover to spy them.
 After that, Popov started a big investigation and manhunt on Ivo and his men.
-Ivo ran with Erol, but when they were in a corn field, Ivo realized Erol is a cop and shot them, but ddn't kill him.
+Ivo ran with Erol, but when they were in a corn field, Ivo realized Erol is a cop and shot them, but didn't kill him.
 After that, Ivo pointed a gun on a police officers and Popov ordered his hit and officer with sniper rifle killed Ivo instantly.
 When officers brought wounded Erol, Popov hugged him and told him that his mission is accomplished.